 - If over-the-counter measures don’t work, patients can opt for tray bleaching, which is a professional whitening kit offered by a dentist.
 Compared to over-the-counter whitening products, this works faster and more effectively.
 Tray bleaching works by applying peroxide-based gel on customized trays.

 - In-office whitening is considered the quickest way to whiten teeth.
 The in-office whitening treatment utilizes a dental lamp to accelerate peroxide breakdown.
-Highly concentrated peroxide, which can only be found in the dental office, is used in this treatment.
+Higher concentrations of peroxide, which can only be found in the dental office, is used in this treatment.

 How Long will Results Take?